312 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 310 Beacon to the east and 314 Beacon to the west.

 312 Beacon was not listed in the 1913 and 1914 Blue Books.

 By the 1914-1915 winter season, 312 Beacon was the home of Joseph Gardner Bradley and his wife, Mabel Bayard (Warren) Bradley.
 They previously had lived at 18 Fairfield.
-Benjamin G. Boardman’s Heirs continued to be shown as the owners of 312 Beacon on the 1917 Bromley map.

 Joseph Bradley was a lawyer and president of the Elk River Coal and Lumber Company, a coal mining company in Widen, West Virginia.

-The Bradleys continued to live at 312 Beacon in 1924 but had moved to 11 Arlington by 1925.
+The Bradleys continued to live at 312 Beacon during the 1923-1924 winter season, but moved thereafter to 11 Arlington.